qd-cae/qd-cae-python/README.md

 *Changelog 08.08.2018*
 Version 0.8.1

-**This is an extreme bugfix version.**  The goal was to bring back a high stability, which was very bad in 0.8.0.
-This will hopefully never happen again ...
-Therefore I will for the moment focus more on stability.
+**This is an extreme bugfix version.**  The goal was to bring back a high stability to the code, which was decreasing throughout the most recent versions.
+In the future this repo will try to keep stability much higher.

 qd.cae.dyna:
- - `RawD3plot` state reading was fixed to read multiple states again
+ - `RawD3plot` state reading was fixed to read multiple states correctly again
- - OpenMP was disabled again for causing random bugs and instability on Windows
+ - OpenMP was disabled for causing random bugs and instability on Windows and runtime issues on Linux for sometimes using the wrong OpenMP library.
  - D3Part reading with rigid shells is now correct
  - Automatic Femzip detection was disabled for causing too many instabilities.
 The `use_femzip` flag is thus not deprecated anymore.
  - `D3plot.read_states` was broken due to a threading issue.
 The consequence was that for some files the states were not read.